'The Studio' and Seth Rogen have record-setting Emmys as Noah Wyle and 'The Pitt' get top drama wins

 The evening also brought meaningful wins for Jean Smart, Stephen Colbert and 15-year-old Owen Cooper, whose Netflix series "Adolescence" dominated the limited series categories.

 “The Pitt” from HBO Max completed a sentimental journey with its win for best drama series.
-The character-driven medical drama won over viewers and gained emotional momentum during a season whose drama prizes once seemed destined to go to “Severance.”
+The character-driven medical drama won over viewers and gained emotional momentum during a season whose biggest drama prizes once seemed destined to be swept by “Severance.”

-Wyle won best actor in a drama for playing a worn-down, grizzled supervising doctor, getting his first Emmy after five nominations with no victories in the 1990s for playing a scrubbed young cub doctor on "ER."
+Wyle won best actor in a drama for playing a grizzled, warm-but-worn-down supervising doctor, getting his first Emmy after five nominations with no victories in the 1990s for playing a scrubbed young cub doctor on "ER."

 “What a dream this has been,” Wyle said.
 “Oh my goodness.”